qw245roar/stanford-faq/docker.md

 _Note_: The chmod step above ensures the container will not encounter file permission issues when persisting any file updates

+### Adding Packages

+To add `python` packages, add them to `requirements.txt` before the build step (or re-run the build step): it should be much faster than the first time!

 ## To build the docker image run

 ```sh